Ahmedabad: Geography

 According to the Bureau of Indian Standards, the town falls under seismic zone 3, in a scale of 2 to 5 (in order of increasing vulnerability to earthquakes).

 Ahmedabad is divided by the Sabarmati into two physically distinct eastern and western regions.
 The eastern bank of the river houses the old city, which includes the central town of Bhadra.
 This part of Ahmedabad is characterised by packed bazaars, the pol system of closely clustered buildings, and numerous places of worship.
-A Pol (pronounced as pole) is a housing cluster which comprises many families of a particular group, linked by caste, profession, or religion.
-This is a list of Pols in the old walled city of Ahmedabad in Gujarat, India.
-Heritage of these Pols has helped Ahmedabad gain a place in UNESCO's Tentative Lists, in selection criteria II, III and IV.
-The secretary-general of EuroIndia Centre quoted that if 12000 homes of Ahmedabad are restored they could be very helpful in promoting heritage tourism and its allied businesses.
+A pol (pronounced as pole) is a housing cluster which comprises many families of a particular group, linked by caste, profession, or religion.
+This is a list of pols in the old walled city of Ahmedabad in Gujarat, India.
+Heritage of these pols has helped Ahmedabad gain a place in UNESCO's Tentative Lists, in selection criteria II, III and IV.
+The secretary-general of EuroIndia Centre quoted that if 12,000 homes of Ahmedabad are restored they could be very helpful in promoting heritage tourism and its allied businesses.
 The Art Reverie in Moto Sutharvado is Res Artis center.
 The first pol in Ahmedabad was named Mahurat Pol.
-Old city also houses the main railway station, the main post office, and some buildings of the Muzaffarid and British eras.
-The colonial period saw the expansion of the city to the western side of Sabarmati, facilitated by the construction of Ellis Bridge in 1875 and later the relatively modern Nehru Bridge.
-The western part of the city houses educational institutions, modern buildings, residential areas, shopping malls, multiplexes and new business districts centred around roads such as Ashram Road, C. G. Road and Sarkhej-Gandhinagar Highway.
+The old city also houses the main railway station, the main post office, and some buildings of the Muzaffarid and British eras.
+The colonial period saw the expansion of the city to the western side of the Sabarmati river, facilitated by the construction of Ellis Bridge in 1875 (and later the modern Nehru Bridge).
+The western part of the city houses educational institutions, modern buildings, residential areas, shopping malls, multiplexes and new business districts centred around roads such as Ashram Road, C. G. Road, and Sarkhej-Gandhinagar Highway.

-Sabarmati Riverfront is a waterfront being developed along the banks of the Sabarmati river in Ahmedabad, India.
-Proposed in the 1960s, its construction began in 2005, opened in 2012.
+The Sabarmati Riverfront is a waterfront area being developed along the banks of the Sabarmati River in Ahmedabad, India.
+Proposed in the 1960s, its construction began in 2005, and it opened in 2012.

 Climate

 Ahmedabad has a hot semi-arid climate (Köppen climate classification: BSh), with marginally less rain than required for a tropical savanna climate.
-There are three main seasons: summer, monsoon and winter.
+There are three main seasons: summer, monsoon, and winter.
 Aside from the monsoon season, the climate is extremely dry.
 The weather is hot from March to June; the average summer maximum is 43 C, and the average minimum is 24 C. From November to February, the average maximum temperature is 30 C, and the average minimum is 13 C. Cold winds from the north are responsible for a mild chill in January.
 The southwest monsoon brings a humid climate from mid-June to mid-September.
-The average annual rainfall is about 800 mm, but infrequent heavy torrential rains cause local rivers to flood and it is not uncommon for droughts to occur when the monsoon does not extend as far west as usual.
+The average annual rainfall is about 800 mm, but infrequent heavy torrential rains cause local rivers to flood, and it is not uncommon for droughts to occur when the monsoon does not extend as far west as usual.
 The highest temperature in the city was recorded on 20 May 2016, with it reaching 48 C.